Breeze/northwind-demo/dbscripts/README.md

 1. Copy contents of the `dbscripts` folder from the sample repo into your own `dbscripts` folder.

-2. Use the administration tool for your DBMS to create the database.
+2. Use the administration tool for your DBMS to create a database named "Northwind".

     - **mssql**: SQL Server Management Studio
     - **mysql**: MySQL Workbench